 Find the best continuous delivery platform for your projects

 The era of big releases and intermittent updates is over.
-Continuous delivery allows developers to seamlessly integrate smaller changes into their applications as soon as they’re ready to go live, rather than accepting downtime and unexpected issues as inevitable consequences of keeping an application up to date.
+Continuous delivery allows developers to seamlessly integrate smaller changes into their cloud build as soon as they’re ready to go live.
+You no longer have to accept downtime and unexpected issues as inevitable consequences of keeping an application updated.

-One of the most commonly used and best-supported platforms for achieving continuous delivery is Spinnaker.
-Yet, with the platform’s relatively venerable age and single-minded focus on CD, it isn’t surprising that newcomers and veterans alike may be searching for Spinnaker alternatives.
+One of the best-supported cloud deployment platforms for achieving continuous delivery is Spinnaker.
+However, the platform does have a relatively venerable age and single-minded focus on CD.
+So it isn’t surprising that teams may be searching for the best Spinnaker alternatives.

-Whether you’re starting a new project or searching for a different platform for existing applications, this guide will help you find suitable candidates to investigate next.
+Maybe you’re starting a new project or searching for a different platform for existing applications.
 First, let’s establish what Spinnaker is used for and how it achieved its place of prominence.

 What Is Spinnaker Used For?

 Spinnaker is a multi-cloud continuous delivery platform.
 That means it helps application developers release software changes rapidly.
-Its hierarchical framework divides projects into applications, clusters, and server groups (Spinnakers clusters are just collections of server groups, and are not to be confused with Kubernetes clusters).
+Its hierarchical framework divides projects into applications, clusters, and server groups.
+(A Spinnakers cluster is just a collection of server groups, and is not to be confused with a Kubernetes cluster).

 Spinnaker began life as an internal tool at Netflix.
-The streaming entertainment giant created Spinnaker as a replacement for Asgard, its previous tool for automating AWS deployments.
-Netflix first released Spinnaker as an open-source project under the Apache License 2.0 in 2015 with built-in integrations for both AWS and GCP.
-Further updates in the following years expanded its capabilities, including tighter integration with Kubernetes and continuous integration frameworks.
+The streaming entertainment giant created Spinnaker as a replacement for Asgard.
+This is its previous tool for automating AWS deployments.
+Netflix first released Spinnaker as an open-source project under the Apache License 2.0 in 2015.
+It had built-in integrations for both AWS and GCP.
+Further updates in the following years expanded its capabilities.
+This includes tighter integration with Kubernetes and continuous integration frameworks.

-Spinnaker remains a powerful tool for many purposes after nearly a decade of service—thanks in no small part to its open-source extensibility.
-Yet, as Infrastructure-as-Code and hybrid cloud development tools open up greater efficiencies, this older platform’s on-premises limitations and single-minded focus on CD have sent many developers in search of Spinnaker alternatives.
+Spinnaker remains a powerful tool for many purposes after nearly a decade of service.
+This is thanks in no small part to its open-source extensibility.
+Yet, Infrastructure-as-Code and hybrid cloud development tools have opened up greater efficiencies.
+And this older platform still has on-premises limitations and single-minded focus on CD.
+These have sent many developers in search of Spinnaker alternatives.

 5 Spinnaker Alternatives and Competitors